Dodie: 2019–present: Build a Problem, Hot Mess, Fizz and Not For Lack of Trying

 In 2021, she was a guest composer for the TV show Final Space.

 In July 2022, Dodie released "Got Weird", her first solo single since Build a Problem.

 In September 2022, she released the EP Hot Mess.

 In 2023, she co-founded a band, Fizz, with her friends Orla Gartland, Greta Isaac, and Martin Luke Brown.
 They released their first single "High in Brighton" in June 2023.
 Their debut studio album, The Secret to Life, was released in October 2023 through Decca Records.
 She was featured in "Call Me Wild", a song in collaboration with Cory Wong released in August 2023.

 Also in 2023, she was named to the Forbes 30 Under 30 list in the category of European entertainment.

+In 2024, Dodie recorded the lead track ("Someone was Listening") for the video game Life Is Strange: Double Exposure.

 Dodie recorded a cover of "Old Devil Moon" for the 2025 tribute album Chet Baker Re:imagined.
 Dodie released her first solo single since 2022, "I'm Fine!", in June 2025.

 In August 2025, Dodie released "I Feel Bad For You, Dave", with a music video featuring a cameo by Jeff Goldblum.
 The song was described as a "tongue-in-cheek track that takes a look at the narcissism displayed by some people".

 In September 2025, Dodie released the single "Darling, Angel, Baby", which features Greta Isaac.

 In October 2025, Dodie released her second album, Not for Lack of Trying, including the single "I Feel Bad For You, Dave".

+Dodie was featured on a version of "Mean to Me" by Jeff Goldblum and The Mildred Snitzer Orchestra, released in February 2026.